Snaacky/thewiki/docs/tutorials/mpv.md

 - [mpc-qt](https://github.com/mpc-qt/mpc-qt)
 - [mpv.net](https://github.com/mpvnet-player/mpv.net) [!badge icon="apps" variant="info" text="Microsoft Store"](https://apps.microsoft.com/store/detail/9N64SQZTB3LM)

-==- 📦 Installing a pre-configured build
+==- Option #4: 📦 Installing a pre-configured build

 If you don't want to setup mpv yourself, a portable build of mpv is available below.
 This is pre-configured to have the settings described in the [Basic Config](#basic-config) and [Advanced Config](#advanced-config) and is automatically updated daily.
 The `portable_config` folder can also be downloaded separately if you wish to add it to your existing mpv installation.